-Upon commencement of commercial production, the claims are subject to a 1% NSR with no buydown provision, and an additional 3% NSR with the Company having an option to buy the NSR down to 1.5%.
+Upon commencement of commercial production, the claims are subject to a 1% NSR with no buy-down provision, and an additional 3% NSR with the Company having an option to buy the NSR down to 1.5%.

-During the year ended March 31, 2022, the Company entered into a binding Letter of Intent ("LOI") with Heritage Mining Ltd. ("Heritage"), whereby, Heritage can acquire up to a 90% interest in the Company's Black Lake-Drayton gold properties in Ontario, Canada.
-The interest can be acquired by issuing a total of 7,200,000 shares, making cash payment of \$320,000, completing exploration and development work totaling \$5,000,000 on the Black-Lake-Drayton properties.
-During the year ended March 31, 2022 the Company completed the Definitive Agreement (the "Agreement") contemplated in the LOI, which defines the details and timing of option payments as follows:
+On August 19, 2021, the Company entered into a binding Letter of Intent ("LOI") with Heritage Mining Ltd. ("Heritage"), whereby, Heritage can acquire up to a 90% interest in the Company's Drayton-Black Lake gold properties in Ontario, Canada.
+The interest can be acquired by issuing a total of 7,200,000 shares, making cash payment of \$320,000, completing exploration and development work totaling \$5,000,000 on the Drayton-Black Lake properties.
+During the year ended March 31, 2022 the Company completed the Definitive Earn-In Agreement (the "Agreement") contemplated within the LOI, which defines the details and timing of option payments as follows:

 - (i) Heritage is required to pay a \$20,000 cash payment to the Company within three business days of executing the LOI (received), and the LOI is exclusive and binding on the parties for a period of 60 days to allow for completion of Agreement. - (ii) Heritage shall issue 2,800,000 shares to the Company within ten business days of obtaining a public listing on a specified Canadian exchange.
+(The Company received 2,800,000 shares of Heritage on September 1, 2022 valued at \$490,000.
+As the value of the property was less than the value of the shares received, a gain of \$121,060 was recorded in the consolidated statement of loss and comprehensive loss.) - (iii) Heritage may earn a 51% interest (the "First Option") by completing the following on or before the third anniversary of the Agreement: